 I am a Black wildlife biologist from Philadelphia.
-The environment where I was trained was vastly different from the environment I knew as a city girl.
-My presence in ecology has not only challenged what a biologist looks like but also where a biologist comes from.
-Now that I am an associate professor at one of the nation’s most prominent environmental schools, I can tell you that my urban background is an asset.* Throughout the world, from Dakar to Dallas to Delhi, are city dwellers who can bring diverse, broad-based skill sets that translate to building better biologists.
+My presence in ecology has challenged assumptions about not only what a biologist looks like but also where a biologist comes from.
+Throughout the world there are city dwellers like me who have diverse, broad-based skill sets with the potential to make them better biologists.

-In my work as an applied ecologist, I travel the world studying the behaviors and interactions of carnivores for their conservation—literally lions, tigers and bears are all animals in my research.
-I bathe in rivers, sleep in tents, poop in holes, get charged by elephants, jump from helicopters, get stalked by mountain lions, hike 21 kilometers in a day (that is 13 miles!) and more for my fieldwork.
-The training ground I now provide young scientists interested in the complexity of the natural environment is a far cry from the one I was thrust into when I decided to pursue ecology.
+As an applied ecologist, I travel the world studying the behaviors and interactions of carnivores for their conservation—literally lions, tigers and bears.
+I bathe in rivers, sleep in tents, poop in holes, get charged at by elephants, jump from helicopters and hike many kilometers a day.
+The training ground I now provide for young scientists is a far cry from the one I was thrust into when I decided to pursue ecology.

-My training sphere was homogenous: white, rural and located in greener landscapes.
-I stood out among my peers for not having the seemingly obligatory history of camping, fishing, hunting or even hiking shared by my classmates.
-It seemed, with all they knew about the rural natural world, that they were bred specifically for this career, as defined by their white, rural predecessors.
-I had yet to recognize that my waterfront hometown, with its four seasons and abundance of squirrels, row homes and festivals, was actually my first ecological classroom.
-Ecology is about species interactions that are dynamic across space and time.
-In Philly, I witnessed feral cats eating birds and rats, people shooing bats from their homes and snakes being killed by lawn mowers.
-This is as much ecology in action as anything we witness in rural fields and forests.
+In the U.S., ecology was and is predominantly white and conducted in rural landscapes.
+I stood out among my peers for not having a history of camping, fishing, hunting or hiking.
+I had yet to recognize that Philly, with its four seasons and abundance of squirrels, row homes and festivals, was actually my first ecological classroom.
+There I witnessed feral cats eating birds and rats, people shooing bats from their homes and snakes being killed by lawn mowers.
+This is as much ecology in action as anything we witness in fields and forests.

-Some of the rewards for urban wildlife come from us providing food from the mismanagement of our waste and decisions by urban planners on the distribution of our parks and water bodies.
-Other rewards, particularly for carnivores, are natural resources such as rodents, and these wild predators help with pest and disease management.
-This dynamic coupled landscape, where nature meets humans, can also dramatically influence human societies.
+Urban wildlife balances more risks—such as exposure to roads, chemical toxins and diseases from domestic animals—with rewards.
+Some of those rewards come from humans providing food and from the distribution of our parks and water bodies.
+Others, particularly for carnivores, are natural resources such as rodents.
+This dynamic, coupled landscape where nature meets people can also dramatically influence human societies.

-In our professional lives as biologists, our exposure to diverse communities initiates cultural sensitivities and a competence that helps promotes inclusivity.
-We learn a suite of fundamental biological and ecological principles through practical experiences.
-When you live without air-conditioning or other amenities, you adapt faster to your changing microenvironment.
-When you experience the scarcity and rationing of resources in a crowded city, you understand resource allocation at a deeply personal level, not just an observational one.
-We bear witness to evolution and the wealth of nature's innovation during our walks along city blocks, as we see flowers budding through concrete, and on our drives, as we see birds of prey eating carrion on highways.
+In our professional lives as biologists, our exposure to diverse communities in cities initiates cultural sensitivities that help to promote inclusivity.
+When you experience the scarcity and rationing of resources in a crowded city, you understand resource allocation at a deeply personal level.
+We bear witness to evolution and the wealth of nature's innovation through flowers budding through concrete and birds of prey eating carrion on highways.

-So this Earth Day, if you are compelled (or even coerced) into some performative gesture, why not contribute to transformative potential?
+We urbanites are gritty, resourceful and imaginative.
 We need more capacity, more participation, more energy and more innovation in science to create solutions to combat environmental degradation and halt biodiversity loss.
-Identifying this talent across cities globally frankly presents an easy remedy.
-Let your celebration of Earth be an investment in the current and future ambassadors residing and studying in cities that will ensure its protection and function for humans and wildlife alike.
+Identifying this talent across cities presents an easy remedy.

 *Editor’s Note (4/22/22): This sentence was edited after posting to correct the description of the author’s position.